polkadot-js/docs/docs/substrate/extrinsics.md

   - `amount`: The amount of the asset to be minted.

-  Emits `Destroyed` event when successful.
+  Emits `Issued` event when successful.

   Weight: `O(1)` Modes: Pre-existing balance of `beneficiary`; Account pre-existence of `beneficiary`.